thatcyberlad/KAEZAL/README.md

 KAEZAL: A Social Engineering Toolkit

-KAEZAL is a Python-based GUI application developed for cybersecurity research and ethical hacking.
+KAEZAL is a Python-based Linux toolkit developed for cybersecurity research and ethical hacking.
 Designed for educational and ethical penetration testing, KAEZAL offers six powerful tools that allow users to:

     Simulate phishing attacks
     Test security vulnerabilities
     Train professionals in penetration testing techniques

-The toolkit integrates popular libraries like Flask and Tkinter for a seamless user experience and uses technologies such as Ngrok, Cloudflared, Servio, LocalXpose, PHP, and Linux, creating a robust and scalable security solution.
+The toolkit integrates popular technologies such as Ngrok, Cloudflared, Servio, LocalXpose, PHP, and Linux, creating a robust and scalable security solution.
 Tools and Features
 1. Camphisher